argon-rbx/argon/README.md

 [![Demo video](https://raw.githubusercontent.com/DervexHero/Argon/main/VSC%20Extension/images/Demo.png)](https://youtu.be/2_jgGdP_63M 'Demo')

 # Changelog
-## 0.2.0
+## 0.3.0
+* Added releases on Github
+* Added local website with Argon stats
+* Added option to sync only code (exclude empty instances)
-* Added whitelist system for class filtering, suggested by [@Punctuation](https://devforum.roblox.com/u/loomiquu/)
+* Added option for VSC extension to suppress notifications
-* Fixed unclickable buttons after playtest, reported by [@Arid](https://devforum.roblox.com/u/aridthedev)
+* Connecting multiple clients to one Argon server is no longer possible
+* StarterPlayer no longer ports to VSC if StarterPlayerScripts and StarterCharacterScripts are empty
+* Fixed extension not stopping when plugin was still sending requests (temp fix by destroying websockets, this method will change when Electron adds support for node.js 18.2.0+))
-* Fixed README.md not displaying images on VS Marketplace
+* Fixed notifications displaying twice when Argon got enabled with command
-* Fixed light theme and UI scaling
+* Fixed class filtering selector color on light mode
+* Fixed plugin auto run option
-* Tons of other UI optimizations and fixes
+* Various code optimizations
-* Updated some UI buttons
-* Updated VSC icons

 ## Previous changes can be found in [CHANGELOG.md](https://github.com/DervexHero/Argon/blob/main/CHANGELOG.md)